logankilpatrick/wgschool/content/databases.md

 **Prerequisites**: This is an introductory course, no previous experience is required.
 We will provide guest accounts on Cedar cluster.

-**Laptop software**: All attendees will need to bring their laptops with wireless access and with a remote SSH client installed (on Windows laptops we recommend <a href="https://mobaxterm.mobatek.net/download.html" target="_blank">the free edition of MobaXterm</a>; on Mac and Linux laptops no need to install anything).
+**Software**: All attendees will need a remote secure shell (SSH) client installed on their computer in order to participate in the course exercises.
+On Windows we recommend [the free Home Edition of MobaXterm](https://mobaxterm.mobatek.net/download.html).
+On Mac and Linux computers SSH is usually pre-installed (try typing `ssh` in a terminal to make sure it is there).

 **Background information**: The database services in WestGrid are now offered through high-performance database MySQL and Postgres servers on Cedar and Graham.
 Here is the